Kinzua Township, Warren County, Pennsylvania

-Kinzua Township was a township in Warren County, Pennsylvania in the United States.
+Kinzua Township (Tgëdzó:a’) was a township in Warren County, Pennsylvania in the United States.
 The township was merged in 1963 into Mead Township.

 History

 Warren County was formed on March 12, 1800 out of Allegheny County, with the original township of Brokenstraw being formed in that October from everything in the county west of the Allegheny River and Conewango Creek; Conewango Township was formed in March 1808 and consisted of the unincorporated eastern half of Warren County.
 On March 8, 1821, the county divided the two townships into twelve townships; Kinzua Township was incorporated out of portions of Brokenstraw Township and was originally township "Number Eight".
 On June 7, 1833, the southern half of Kinzua Township was used to create Sheffield Township.
 Portions of Kinzua, Pleasant, and Sheffield townships were incorporated on June 4, 1847 into Mead Township.

 The township grew slowly at first, receiving a brief boom during the 1890s and 1900s as the lumber industry in the area surged.
 When the forests were depleted, population fell almost as rapidly.
 Kinzua Township hovered at around 500 residents from 1910 through the rest of its existence.

 Construction of the Kinzua Dam caused the resulting Allegheny Reservoir to submerge the majority of the communities in Kinzua Township.
 The township was annexed, along with Corydon Township, to Mead Township in 1963.

 Kinzua's Keystone Marker remains intact and has been relocated into the hands of a private collector.